 Tinnitus is a noise such as a ringing or buzzing that you can hear, but the noise does not come from outside your ear.

-If you have tinnitus, you hear a noise in your ear that other people can't hear.
-It isn't a sound of the outside world; it is coming from inside you.
 You can't turn it off or move away from it, so it can be spectacularly annoying.

 How bothersome tinnitus is varies vastly between different people or in the same person over time.
 It may be there a lot of the time, occasionally, or fluctuate between the two.
 It can involve one ear or both.